ScholarshipAir

 Key Takeaways

-• Proofread : Ensure your letter is free of errors and well-presented.
+• Proofread : Ensure your letter is free from grammatical errors and typos.

 Step 2: Start with a Strong Introduction